pombreda/lepl/doc-src/manual/lepl5.0.rst

   <api/redirect.html#lepl.stream.core.s_next>`_ and friends instead of
   accessing the "string".
 So replace:: char = stream[0] next_stream =
   stream[1:] with ``(char, next_stream) = s_next(stream)``.
 The full set of
-  functions is documented at LINK and the source is full of examples.
+  functions is documented in `lepl.stream.core <api/redirect.html#lepl.stream.core>`_ and the source is full of examples.

 * `TraceResults() <api/redirect.html#lepl.core.trace.TraceResults>`_,
   configured by ``config.trace()``, is now `TraceStack()